 Feedback is both an enabler and an incentive.
 At one end, it helps fine-tune performance by supplying vital inputs and direction.
 At the other end, a ‘good word or two’ (positive feedback) can add to the satisfaction of a job and involvement in the process – while boosting productivity simultaneously.
 No matter how one is motivated – extrinsically or intrinsically – feedback can act as a powerful trigger.

 Make sure success is meaningful and leads to the personal growth of your employees.
 Design their curve in such a way that every target and every massive milestone instills a sense of achievement.
 While this is essentially an intrinsic stimulant, people who are externally stimulated undoubtedly won’t complain about the ego high this brings (which can, as a happy bonus, push them to raise their game).

-This maybe basic and obvious, but still worth mentioning.
-People caught in the wrong jobs have as many chances of staying motivated as our chances of spotting the Loch Ness Monster off Mumbai’s Juhu beach on a night.
+This may be basic and obvious, but still worth mentioning.
+People caught in the wrong jobs ll be demotivated.
 In case recruitment starts on the wrong foot, you can still turn the boat around by keeping opportunities of horizontal growth open - so that a ‘misfit’ can find a more suitable role, one that lets them shine by aligning better with their motivational triggers.